mcfletch/twitch/README.md

 # Python/PyOpenGL/OpenGLContext PK3 Renderer

-Twitch is a sketch of how to load a Quake III style .pk3 file into a [PyOpenGL](https://github.com/mcfletch/openglcontext) context and render it such that you can walk around and see the geometry.
+Twitch-OGLC is a sketch of how to load a Quake III style .pk3 file into a [PyOpenGL](https://github.com/mcfletch/openglcontext) context and render it such that you can walk around and see the geometry.
 It does *not* implement a game, it is *just* a renderer and